ACSanders/beyond-churn/README.md

 ├── src/
 │   └── beyond_churn/
 ├── tests/
+├── artifacts/
+└── .github/
-└── artifacts/
+    └── workflows/
 ```

-The exact structure will evolve with the project.
+The exact structure will evolve as the research stabilizes.

 ## Development philosophy